travisseymour/EPICpyDocs/docs/index.md

 The previous section lays out 4 main challenges that potential EPIC modelers face:

-1. Reliance on the C++ programming language limits programmer pool
+1. Reliance on the C++ programming language limits programmer pool.
-2. Reliance on compiled code requires both development environment setup and limits device and encoder sharing between platforms
+2. Reliance on compiled code requires both development environment setup and limits device and encoder sharing between platforms.
-3. Statistical and graphing facilities limited
+3. Statistical facilities limited, no graphing available.
-4. Only available for MacOS
+4. Only runs on system running MacOS.

 <u>EPICpy was created to address these issues.</u>

 #### EPICpy uses Python rather than C++

 First, it should be pointed out that EPICpy is not **completely** written in Python.
-EPIC itself, that is, the cognitive architecture and various routines to allow creation and management of simulations using EPIC's subsystems, is still written in C++.
-In fact, to promote easily keeping up with ongoing changes to EPIC that are underway, EPICpy allows easy drop-in updates of C++ from the [EPIC github repository](https://github.com/dekieras/EPIC) if updates are posted.
+EPICLib itself, that is, the cognitive architecture and various routines to allow creation and management of simulations using EPIC's subsystems, is still written in C++.
+In fact, to promote easily keeping up with ongoing changes to EPICLib that are underway, EPICpy allows easy drop-in updates of C++ from the [David Kieras'sEPIC github repository](https://github.com/dekieras/EPIC) if updates are posted.

 Everything else is programmed in Python.
 This includes task devices and perceptual encoders, which are programmed in Python and are stored and loaded into EPICpy as raw Python code.
 This means that no compilation is required; An EPICpy device written on one operating system will work exactly the same on another operating system.
-Most EPIC modeling is some combination of work on devices, encoders, and rule files (which were always just plain text files).
+Most EPIC modeling is some combination of work on devices, encoders, and rule files.
+In EPICpy, these are all just text files.

 #### EPICpy requires no device/encoder compilation

 Because EPICpy devices and encoders are now just text-based Python code files, it means that the majority of EPIC modeling work can now be done with a code/text editor, no C++ or Python development environment is required.
 Just update your device in a text editor, have EPICpy re-load it, and press run to see your changes (or error messages, if something goes awry).
 In a sense, EPICpy itself becomes your development environment.
-Because Python code is relatively easy to read and write, it will be much easier to find students and assistants who have sufficient skill to edit devices and encoders.
+Because Python code is relatively easy to read and write, it will be much easier to find students and assistants who have sufficient skill to create or edit devices and encoders.

+#### EPICpy GUI written in Python

-EPICpy itself is written in Python.
-This means that if one desires to actually alter the operation of EPICpy itself, they are free to do so.
+The EPICpy GUI application itself is written in Python.
+This means that if one desires to actually alter the operation of the EPICpy interface, they are free to do so.
 However, this would require setting up the EPICpy development environment on your computer.
-Your changes can then be compiled into a new EPICpy executable, but this requires additional setup.
-If you want to do this, see the appropriate "EPICpy Development Environment" section on the [Installing EPICpy](installing.md) page.
+Running such a updated version of EPICpy would be easy, but compiling your changes back into a cross-platform executable will take further steps and knowledge.
+If you want to do this, see the appropriate "**EPICpy Development Environment**" section on the [Installing EPICpy](installing.md) page.

 #### EPICpy allows use of Python statistical and graphing